Bug report #18442

 2. Saving a layer to gpkg always change fields parameters, for exemple a string with a length of 1000 is reduced to 255, a decimal field with length 20 and precision 5 is reduced to zero length and zero precision (screenshoot 4)

-#1 Updated by Giovanni Manghi about 1 year ago
+#1 Updated by Giovanni Manghi over 1 year ago

 - Status changed from Open to Closed